The History of Swimwear

 Bathing suit or birthday suit?

 Thought the bikini was a modern-day marvel?
 Think again.
-The classic two piece we know (and love) has been seen all the way back to 27 BC.
-Take inspiration from the history of swimwear and design your own swimsuit to make a splash at the beach.
+The classic two-piece we know (and love) has been seen all the way back to 27 BC.
+Take inspiration from the history of swimwear and design your own swimsuit, bikini or other swimwear to make a splash at the beach.

 So, what did the Romans wear to swim?
 All the way up until the late 17th century, swimming was enjoyed by all - in the nude.
 Most classic images of swimmers show them fully in their birthday suits, where modesty wasn’t the issue that it is today.